Program Admission Requirements

 - Provide proof of immunity status to Measles, Mumps, Rubella, Varicella and Hepatitis B Virus.

 - Provide proof of immunization to Tetanus, Diphtheria, Pertussis, and Influenza.

 - Provide proof of a two-step negative TB skin test or negative chest X-ray within the last year.

 - Provide proof of health insurance coverage.

-- Provide a declaration of health from a licensed healthcare provider (MLT standards).
+- Provide a declaration of health from a licensed healthcare provider (Health Declaration - Physical Examination form).

 - Be able to perform a number of essential functions in the clinical portion of the program.
 Students must have visual acuity, color, shade and depth perception to accurately perform and interpret laboratory tests.
 Students must be able to read computer screens, specimen/reagent, labels and warning signs.
 Students must be able to clearly and accurately communicate with patients and health care professionals in English, and accurately follow verbal and written instructions.
 Students must be able to stand/sit for prolonged periods and move freely and safely through the laboratory.
 Be able to grasp, sit, squat, stoop, bend, reach, push, pull, lift and carry up to 50 pounds.
 Students must also have sufficient hand-eye coordination to efficiently, accurately and safely operate laboratory equipment, such as pipettes, inoculating loops, precision instrumentation, and perform phlebotomy procedures.